 - Developmental tests

-- Drugs added to a blood sample to check for damage to chromosomes
+- Medicines added to a blood sample to check for damage to chromosomes

 - Hand x-ray and other imaging studies (CT scan, MRI)